Oracle Java Case Study

 Phase 3: Contract and Entitlement Analysis — Uncovering Hidden Coverage

 The third phase addressed a frequently overlooked dimension of Java audit defence: existing Oracle product entitlements that already cover Java usage.
-Many enterprises don't realise that their Oracle middleware, database, or application licences include rights to use Java SE without a separate subscription.
+Many enterprises do not realise that their Oracle middleware, database, or application licences include rights to use Java SE without a separate subscription.

 Oracle's own product licensing often includes the right to use Java SE as a component of the licensed product.
-If you're running Oracle WebLogic Server, Oracle Database, Oracle Fusion Middleware, or other Oracle products, the Java runtime used by those products is typically covered under the existing product licence — no separate Java subscription is needed.
+If you are running Oracle WebLogic Server, Oracle Database, Oracle Fusion Middleware, or other Oracle products, the Java runtime used by those products is typically covered under the existing product licence.

 Oracle ProductJava Entitlement IncludedWorld Kinect Systems Covered